sbagda01/sbagda01.github.io/_posts/first_day_at_work/2020-10-07-how-to-pretend-you-know-git.md

 	new file:   calculate_the_sum.py
 ```

-At this point Git knows that there is a new file called *calculate_the_sum.py* but as per the message above we haven't created any commits yet.
+At this point Git knows that there is a new file called *calculate_the_sum.py* but as per the message above, we haven't created any commits yet.

 ```bash
 Sergiys-MacBook-Pro:code sbagda01$ git commit -am "Reading numbers from file.txt to a list."